fyrchik/neofs-dev-env/docs/faq.md

 # F.A.Q, tips and tricks

-### How to export private key from Neo wallet for NeoFS use?
+### How to export private key from Neo wallet for FrostFS use?

-Private key for usage with NeoFS tools can be extracted from Neo wallet in three simple steps.
+Private key for usage with FrostFS tools can be extracted from Neo wallet in three simple steps.

 1. Get the key in WIF format